wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 Custom relayers are purpose-built components within the Wormhole protocol, designed to relay messages for specific applications.
 They are capable of performing off-chain computations and can be customized to suit a variety of use cases.

+The main method of setting up a custom relayer is by listening directly to the Guardian Network via a [Spy](/learn/infrastructure/spy/).

 **Key Features**

 - **Optimization** - capable of performing trustless off-chain computations which can optimize gas costs